AdobeDocs/document-services/src/pages/apis/pdf-extract.md

 ---
 title: Extract Text from PDF | Extract Data from PDF | Visualizer
-description: Extract the text, data and content elements of any PDF with a web service powered by Adobe Sensei's machine learning.
-Try a free tier of Adobe PDF Extract today!
+description:  Extract text, tables, and images from any PDF into structured JSON with Adobe PDF Extract API.
+Powered by Adobe Sensei's machine learning.
+Perfect for data analysis, RPA, and NLP workflows.
+Learn more now.
 ---

 import ExtractStepperComponent from './pdf-extract/extract-stepper.md';